balajeetm/balajeetm.github.io/_posts/2017-03-17-leftbrain-rightbrain.markdown

 Does one hemisphere dominate over the other?<br>

 The simple answer is **NO**.
-Like many popular psychology myths, the observations of the human brain were dramatically distorted and exaggerated out of proportion leading to this myth.<br>
+Like many popular psychology myths, the observations of the human brain were dramatically distorted and exaggerated out of proportion, leading to this myth.<br>

 Later research has shown that the brain is not nearly as dichotomous as once thought.<br>
-For example, research has shown that abilities in subjects such as math are strongest when both halves of the brain work together.
-Today, neuroscientists know that the two sides of the brain collaborate to perform a broad variety of tasks and that the two hemispheres communicate very well through the corpus callosum.
+For example, research has shown that abilities in subjects such as math, are strongest when both halves of the brain work together.
+Today, neuroscientists know, that the two sides of the brain collaborate to perform a broad variety of tasks and that the two hemispheres communicate very well through the corpus callosum.

 >**"No matter how lateralized the brain can get, the two sides still have to work together,"**, explained science writer Carl Zimmer, in an article for Discover magazine.<br>
-"The pop psychology notion of a left brain and a right brain doesn’t capture their intimate working relationship.
+"The pop psychology notion of a left brain and a right brain, doesn’t capture their intimate working relationship.
 The left hemisphere specializes in picking out the sounds that form words and working out the syntax of the phrase, for example, but it does not have a monopoly on language processing.
 The right hemisphere is more sensitive to the emotional features of language, tuning-in to the slow rhythms of speech that carry intonation and stress."

 “It’s absolutely true that some brain functions occur in one or the other side of the brain.
 Language tends to be on the left, attention more on the right.<br>
 **But people don’t tend to have a stronger left- or right-sided brain network.**<br>